peteroupc/peteroupc.github.io/random.md

 There are several possible ways to implement a PRNG:

 1. As an object that uses an internal state and the following methods:
     - An initializer method that takes a seed and converts it to an internal state.
-This method is called while generating the PRNG object.
+This method is called while the PRNG object is being created.
     - A method that takes no parameters.
 It uses only the internal state to output one or more "random" numbers and update the internal state.
 This method is available after the initializer is called.
 2. As a function that takes a seed and outputs one or more "random" numbers.
 An example is a [**hash function**](#Hash_Functions).
 3. As a function that takes an internal state and outputs one or more "random" numbers.
 This can be used if the application has its own logic for converting a seed to an internal state appropriate for the PRNG.